Cutting in

-Cutting in is a process, in dancing, by which a person interrupts two dance partners and claims the partner of one.
+Cutting in is a process, in social dancing, by which a person interrupts two dance partners and claims one as a new partner.
 As traditionally portrayed in Hollywood films, men are more likely to cut in than women.

 Dance etiquette in the 1930s stated that while a dance is in progress, a young man may "cut in" and ask the lady to finish the dance with him.
 If the dance has not been in progress long, and the young lady wishes to continue it with her current partner, she may nod and say "the next time we pass here".
 The dance continues around the room, and when the couple reach the same place again, the lady leaves her partner and finishes the dance with the young man who has "cut in".
+Historian Beth Bailey suggests that it was a sociological response to a society in which men outnumbered women and had to share access to them.